GadgetAngel/Cricut_Voron_Logos/Voron_2.4_Logo/3_Color_Layers/README.md

 ### Understanding the organization of the "Current Design Files": Folder:

-This folder contains the following sub folders:
+This folder contains the following sub-folders:

 1. Gold Path
 2. Layout